-Within our primary business, we are required to maintain radio broadcasting licenses issued by the FCC.
+Within our core radio business, we are required to maintain radio broadcasting licenses issued by the FCC.
 These licenses are ordinarily issued for a maximum term of eight years and are renewable.
-Currently, subject to renewal, our radio broadcasting licenses expire at various times beginning August 2021 through February 1, 2029.
+Currently, subject to renewal, our radio broadcasting licenses expire at various times beginning August 2021 through August 1, 2029.
 While we anticipate receiving renewals of all of our broadcasting licenses, interested third parties may challenge our renewal applications.
+A station may continue to operate beyond the expiration date of its license if a timely filed license renewal application was filed and is pending, as is the case with respect to each of our stations with licenses that have expired.
+During the periods when a renewal application is pending, informal objections and petitions to deny the renewal application can be filed by interested parties, including members of the public, on a variety of grounds.
 In addition, we are subject to extensive and changing regulation by the FCC with respect to such matters as programming, indecency standards, technical operations, employment and business practices.
 If we or any of our significant stockholders, officers, or directors violate the FCC's rules and regulations or the Communications Act of 1934, as amended (the "Communications Act"), or is convicted of a felony or found to have engaged in certain other types of non-FCC related misconduct, the FCC may commence a proceeding to impose fines or other sanctions upon us.
 Examples of possible sanctions include the imposition of fines, the renewal of one or more of our broadcasting licenses for a term of fewer than eight years or the revocation of our broadcast licenses.
 If the FCC were to issue an order denying a license renewal application or revoking a license, we would be required to cease operating the radio station covered by the license only after we had exhausted administrative and judicial review without success.